kiehozero/data-representation-assignment/README.md

-# data-representation-assignment
+# Data Representation Assignment, Winter 2023/2024

 A repository for the final assignment in ATU Data Representation, submitted in the winter 2023/24 semester.

-## Project requirements
+## Project Outline

-Requirements:
+### Requirements

 - Create a Web application in Flask that has a RESTful API, the application should link to one or more database tables.
-- You should also create the web pages that can consume the API.
+- Create the web pages that can consume the API.
 I.e. performs CRUD operations on the data.

-Assessment strategy:
+### Assessment strategy:

-1. Level 1 (40-45%): A rehash of the sample project lab.
-A basic Flask server that has a REST API, (to perform CRUD operations), one database table and accompanying web interface, using AJAX calls, to perform these CRUD operations
+1. Level 1 (40-45%): A basic Flask server that has a REST API, (to perform CRUD operations), one database table and accompanying web interface, using AJAX calls, to perform these CRUD operations
 2. Level 2 (45-50%): As above, with more than one database table
 3. Level 3 (50-55%): As above, with authorisation (logging in) 50%-55%